jecnua/docker-skelethon/README.md

 ## Steps

+In order:

-- 1) Change DOCKER_IMAGE in env.sh
+- Change DOCKER_IMAGE in env.sh
-- 2) Change FROM Image and MAINTAINER in dockerfile
+- Change FROM Image and MAINTAINER in dockerfile
-- 3) make
+- Source env.sh
+- Try to run "make" and check the output
-- 4) try to run your image
+- [optional] Try to run your image
+- Delete all on this README

 ## Build